Here To Help.

 I had completed an article I hoped worthy of publication and celebrated with brisk exercise; running each setter, separately, through the frosty fields behind our house.
 While in the field I caught a text from a client/friend about his young dog and its newly fractured wrist.
 At just over a year old, this dog has spent more time in the hospital than the vet.

-Texting back and forth, I attempted to reassure that a hairline fracture on a year-old pooch is something likely to be dismissed by the dog and, therefore, by its rightfully concerned owner as well.
+Texting back and forth, I attempted to reassure that a hairline fracture on a year-old pooch is something likely to be dismissed by the dog and, therefore, by its rightfully concerned owner.
 Between you and me; I’m beginning to wonder if the dog is hooked on pain killers…?

 Back at the house, I noticed a message on my website and excitedly checked in.
 The sincere message described a dogless uplander searching for help.
 Apparently between dogs, the gentleman inquired about renting a dog for the up-coming season.
 I’m still trying to come to a solace of sorts on this.
 I mean, on one hand, I can sympathize with someone searching for canine companionship.
 I would, (and have, actually), sooner hunt upland birds without a gun than a dog.

-On the other hand, who would loan a beloved companion like a mere lawnmower?
+On the other hand, who would rent a beloved companion like a mere lawnmower?
 I mean, let’s forget that these dogs live with us; rather, let’s consider the investment in training and maintaining a well-managed dog!
-Even if his last name was Musk or Bezos, he couldn’t afford the price.
+Even if the guy’s last name was Musk or Bezos, he couldn’t afford the price.
 (That may be hyperbole.
 We are still in negotiations.)

 Completing a polite response, I had barely time to press the send button before a phone call chimed; another poor soul in desperate need.
 Within the first sentence I hear, “mini golden-doodle”.
 You know, it took every ounce of strength to over-ride the compulsion to suffocate the phone with a pillow.